ar-51/ar-51.github.io/docs/New Unreal Project/oculus quest.md

 ## Remember to check the "Package for Meta Quest Devices" option.
 When you package your quest device do not forget to tick the "Package for Meta Quest Devices".
-Under "Android" -> "Advanced APK Packaging" -> "Package for Meta Quest Devices"
+Under **"Android" -> "Advanced APK Packaging" -> "Package for Meta Quest Devices"**
 ![package_for_quest](/assets/images/unreal_package_for_meta_quest_devices.png)

-If you see that your project tries to open as a "window" application inside the quest.
-It is a good indication that you forgot to check this box.
+If you see that your project opens as a "window" application inside the quest, it is a good indication that you forgot to check this box.
 {: .warning }

 ## Try to deploy a simple level to your headset